meitneshi/challenge-documentation/docs/reference.md

-# Reference level challenge list
+# Reference level mission list
-Hence you have some example of already existing challenges.
-Each one has been set into a level, you can use them to classify your challenge among the five levels.
+Hence you have some example of already existing missions.
+Each one has been set into a level, you can use them to classify your mission among the five levels.

 <table>
   <tr>